-1. Briefly describe the systems acquisition program.

-- 2. Describe the nominee's ESOH effort and approach relative to the systems engineering and risk management processes and program management, including coordination with users for risk management. - 3.
+- 1. Briefly describe the systems acquisition program. - 2.
+Describe the nominee's ESOH effort and approach relative to the systems engineering and risk management processes and program management, including coordination with users for risk management. - 3.
 Summarize other organizations/Integrated Product Teams/teams that influenced or participated in the nominee's ESOH activities.

-Incorporating ESOH Integration into Systems Engineering (if applicable): Summarize the following aspects of the team's ESOH effort:
+Incorporating ESOH risk management into the Acquisition Process: Summarize the following aspects of the team's ESOH effort:

-- 1. How the nominee used the Systems Engineering Plan (SEP) and Programmatic ESOH Evaluation (PESHE) to document the strategies used to integrate ESOH considerations into the systems engineering process. - 2.
-How the nominee incorporated ESOH requirements and analyses (e.g., system safety analyses, emissions characterizations, hazardous materials elimination/reduction) into solicitations, contracts, and other requirements documents. - 3.
-How the nominee prioritized and addressed ESOH risks associated with the system with respect to the system's life cycle. - 4.
-How the nominee evaluated and/or gave preference to using energy-efficient and environmentally preferable products/materials for use on and/or in support of the respective system or subsystems. - 5.
+- 1. How the nominee used the Systems Engineering Plan (SEP), the Programmatic ESOH Evaluation (PESHE), and the NEPA/E.O.
+12114 Compliance Schedule to document the strategies used to integrate ESOH considerations into the systems engineering process (if applicable). - 2.
+How the nominee interfaced in the Joint Capabilities Integration and Development System (JCIDS) process to identify ESOH and Programmatic risks as early as possible in the Acquisition Process (if applicable). - 3.
+How the nominee incorporated ESOH requirements and analyses (e.g., system safety analyses, emissions characterizations, hazardous materials elimination/reduction) into solicitations, contracts, and other requirements documents. - 4.
+How the nominee prioritized and addressed ESOH risks associated with the system with respect to the system's life cycle. - 5.
+How the nominee evaluated and/or gave preference to using energy-efficient and environmentally preferable products/materials for use on and/or in support of the respective system or subsystems. - 6.
 How the nominee coordinated with the user, receiving installations, and training locations to ensure effective communication of system hazards and ESOH risks to support fielding and NEPA and E.O.
 12114 analyses and documentation.